ghasempouri1984/test-workflow/README.md

 please see CWL_Workflow_Documentation.ipynb for more information.

-for testing our workflow just click Actions button.
+for testing our workflow just click Actions button (re)run jobs or push input.yml or run_workflow.cwl.